-The proposed course is designed to provide students with a unique one-to-one interaction with Spanish native speakers in three different sites: the Ecuadorian Amazon Rainforest Reservation of Papallacta, the Indigenous Reservation of Mandaripanga, and the Runatupari Indigenous Community in the Andean Region of Ecuador.
-Students will be living with families in each community we will be visiting, maximizing the amount of contact with the target language and culture.
+The proposed course is designed to provide students with a unique one-to-one interaction with Spanish native speakers in the Ecuadorian Amazon Rainforest and the Andean Region of Ecuador.
+Students will be living with families in most of the communities we will be visiting, maximizing the amount of contact with the target language and culture.
 It aims to:

 1. Explore, learn and document the work some indigenous groups have been doing since the new constitution was approved back in 2008.

 2. Provide students with a service-learning opportunity working hand in hand when possible with women community leaders at the different sites.